cult-of-coders/apollo-live-client/README.md

 ```

 `reduceStore` returns a new `object | object[]` based on the `ReactiveEvent` passed on.
 Note that `reduceStore` does not work with primitives, if for example, your query returns a string and not an object, tackle this yourself, it's much simpler that way.

+## Premium Support

+Looking to start or develop your new project with **GraphQL**?
+Reach out to us now, we can help you along every step: contact@cultofcoders.com.
+We specialise in building high availability GraphQL APIs and with the help with our awesome frontend developers we can easily consume any GraphQL API.